The history of cloud computing explained

 Most of this increase was unplanned or pulled forward as organizations turned to cloud services to mitigate disruptions from forced remote work and a concomitant shift of business operations and consumer activity online.
 According to a Flexera report, 90% of surveyed IT professionals said that post-pandemic cloud usage was higher than planned; 29% reported an increase by a significant margin, while only one-tenth reported cuts in cloud spending.
 Many cited an urgent need for capacity and the convenience of deploying cloud services in light of pandemic restrictions.
 The mass migration of business meetings and schooling online was also a boon for SaaS vendors, particularly those with video conferencing services such as Microsoft Teams and Zoom.

-Aside from the vast expansion of cloud usage, the next few years will see organizations take a nuanced, strategic approach to cloud services as they select the best balance of public and private cloud infrastructure, find optimal cloud products and providers for their needs, and hedge lock-in and loss-of-service risk via a heterogeneous cloud environment.
+Aside from the vast expansion of cloud usage, the next few years will see organizations take a nuanced, strategic approach to cloud services as they select the best balance of public, private, hybrid and multi-cloud infrastructure, find optimal cloud products and providers for their needs, and hedge lock-in and loss-of-service risk via a heterogeneous cloud environment.
 Other considerations for the cloud-centric enterprise include the following:

 - choosing between SaaS and installed applications, and packaged software versus custom applications built from a mix of IaaS, PaaS and on-premises resources;